Skip Navigation

 Lead Instructor: PJ Liesch MS’10, outreach program manager, Department of Entomology

-We’ll learn about the biology, ecology, diversity, and importance of the insects around us through a number of hands-on activities, field trips, and interactive mini lectures.
-Students will participate in an insect-collecting expedition along the Lakeshore Path and create their own curated insect collection.
-Students will also develop observation skills by keeping a scientific journal during the course.
+Bug out by going inside the world of insects.
+You’ll learn about the biology, ecology, diversity, and importance of the insects around us through several hands-on activities, field trips, and interactive mini lectures.
+Venture out on an insect-collecting expedition along the Lakeshore Path and create your own curated insect collection.
+Along the way, develop observation skills by keeping a scientific journal during the course.

 Anticipated Activities: